Announcers and analysts often use the term play action to describe what’s happening on offense. What does the term play action pass mean in football?

 Play Action In Football

-Teams will utilize play-action to keep the defense honest.
+Teams will utilize the play action pass to keep the defense honest.
 Play action can come in many forms, all depending on the coach’s scheme.

 Defenses must be ready to stop the run and the pass.
 Good coaches will typically have a 60/40 split of the run-to-pass ratio.
-Teams that have more passes than runs will often tip their cap on what each play will be.
+Teams that have more passes than running plays will often tip their cap on what each play will be.

 For instance, if the team is 80/20 pass to run, the defense will drop their linebackers and defensive backs into pass coverage almost every play.
 The defensive lineman can be aggressive in committing to the pass, and the defense doesn’t have to think as much.

 Teams that are 60/40 run to pass or even a 50/50 split makes the defense think and treat every down as a new down.
-This is where play-action is most effective.
+This is where the play action pass is most effective.

-When the team is 60/40 or 50/50 in their play calls, linebackers and defensive backs must react rather than anticipate mode.
-This means that a play-action pass can make all of the defensive players commit to the run, which the offense can throw the ball to open receivers.
+When the team is 60/40 or 50/50 in their play calls, linebackers, and defensive backs must react rather than anticipate mode.
+This means that a play action pass can make all of the defensive players commit to the run, and the offense can throw the ball to open receivers.

-A good play-action team will make the runs and the passes look identical.
-This is to trick the linebackers and defensive backs into thinking it’s a run so that they can get players into open space.
+A good play action pass team will make the runs and the passes look identical.
+This is to trick the linebackers and defensive backs into thinking it’s a run play so that they can get players into open space.